leadweedy/FGA-docs/Game-Area-detection.md

 ### CASE 1: Borders around FGO are black

-If FGO is centered on screen, even if the borders are black, then there is no problem.
+If FGO is centred on the screen, even if the borders are black, then there is no problem.
 Otherwise, you'll have to make FGO a full-screen app.
+If that doesn't work, check if you can make FGA full-screen too.

 For example, this won't work:
 <img src="img/samsung-black.jpg" width="500">